shahidmithani/goose-watch/README.md

 The Goose Watch web application contains a simple web form that captures information related to goose sightings.
 Application allows the user to also upload an image, which is scanned for risk assessment before being stored in the content storage.
 All the data is then stored in mySQL database.
 If the user requests for assistance, an email is sent to the email address stored in the properties file.

 ## Developer Support
-If you require support with this web application you can post your question on the [OpenText Developer Forum](https://forums.opentext.com/forums/developer/categories/ot2-development).
+If you require support with this web application, you can post your questions on the [OpenText Developer Forum](https://forums.opentext.com/forums/developer/categories/ot2-development).